Cost of Living in Tokyo – 2024 Guide

 Cost of housing in Tokyo.

 This article will cover the recurring monthly rent in Tokyo, not the initial costs you must incur while renting accommodation.
-However, you can check all the details of the various initial costs involved in our detailed guide to renting an apartment in Japan as a foreigner.
+However, you can check all the details of the initial costs involved in our detailed guide to renting an apartment in Japan as a foreigner.

 As per the July 2020 data from the National Association of Real Estate Transaction, inside the 23 wards of Tokyo, the average monthly costs you will incur are as follows: